|Born||in Dodge City, Kansas, USA|

-With an amazing cinematic career of more than five decades, Dennis Hopper was a multi-talented and unconventional actor/director regarded by many as one of the true "enfant terribles" of Hollywood.
+With an amazing cinematic career of more than five decades, Dennis Hopper was a multi-talented and unconventional actor/director, regarded by many as one of the true "enfants terribles" of Hollywood.
 Hopper was born on May 17, 1936 in Dodge City, Kansas, to Marjorie Mae (Davis) and James Millard Hopper.
 The young Hopper expressed interest in acting from a young age and first appeared in a slew of 1950s television series, including Medic (1954), Cheyenne (1955) and Sugarfoot (1957).
 His first film role was in Johnny Guitar (1954), which was quickly followed by roles in Rebel Without a Cause (1955), Giant (1956) and Gunfight at the O.K.
 Corral (1957).
 Hopper actually became good friends with James Dean and was shattered when Dean was killed in a car crash on September 30, 1955.